Suspected arsonist planned Japan's worst mass killing in 18 years: media

 The unidentified man shouted “Die!” before dousing the entrance to Kyoto Animation headquarters with what appeared to be petrol and setting it ablaze around 10:30 a.m.
 (0130 GMT) on Thursday, media reported.

-The blaze killed 33 people and another 10 people were in critical condition, authorities said late on Thursday, in Japan’s worst mass killing since a suspected arson attack in Tokyo killed 44 people in 2001.
+The explosive blaze killed 33 people and another 10 people were in critical condition, authorities said late on Thursday, in Japan’s worst mass killing since a suspected arson attack in Tokyo killed 44 people in 2001.

 Police searched through the smoldering shell of the building for clues on Friday.

 A man resembling the suspect went to a petrol station on Thursday with two 20-litre cans, Japanese media said.
-Two cans, a rucksack and a trolley were found near the site, and television footage showed what appeared to be five long knives laid out on the ground outside the three-storey building.
+Two cans, a rucksack and a trolley were found near the site, and television footage showed what appeared to be five long knives laid out by police as possible evidence on the ground outside the three-storey building.

 The suspect had no connection with Kyoto Animation and his driver’s license listed an address in Saitama, a northern suburb of Tokyo, public broadcaster NHK said.
 Little else was known about the man, who is under police supervision with serious burns to the face and legs, media reports said.